carpentries/instructor-training/episodes/03-terms.md

 > (which treats education as stimulus/response conditioning),
 > *constructivism*
 > (which considers learning an active process during which learners construct knowledge for themselves),
-> and *connectivism*
+> *connectivism*
-> (which emphasizes the social aspects of learning, particularly those made possible by the Internet; not to be confused with *connectionism* --- a cognitivist theory that explains learning as creating connections between concepts).
+> (which emphasizes the social aspects of learning, particularly those made possible by the Internet),
+> and *connectionism*,
+> a cognitivist theory that explains learning as creating connections between concepts.
+> And yes,
+> it would help if their names were less similar...
 {: .callout}

 ### Instructional Design